ucsb-cs8/m19-elsherif/_info/syllabus.md

    * On most homework assignments you may collaborate with at most one other person (who must be named).
    * If you are working with a pair partner you must make sure that you add your partner on the assignment on gradescope before you begin the assignment.
 All parts of the assignment should be completed together using the pair programming style.
 * Attendance is required at all lectures and labs (discussion sections).
   * I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
-Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest three grades from everyone's homework/in-class assignment grades.
+Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest two grades from everyone's homework grades.
 In this way, absenses (or failure to turn in homework) does not unduly penalize your grade unless it becomes excessive.
 * <strong>You</strong> must turn in your homework in your registered lab section on the due date